LastStriker11/DARUMA_WP2/README.md

 ### 3.2 Wi-Fi data

+Multiple values are available for each location at a single timestamp. <font color='red'>I am not sure if need to average them.</font>

 --------------------

 **Working diary**

+- *24.06.2022*: processing codes for Kyoto docomo data.
-- *10.06.2022*： codes for processing Budapest TomTom data.
+- *10.06.2022*: processing codes Budapest TomTom data.
 - *23.05.2022*: processing codes for loop detector data from Madrid.
 - *20.05.2022*: loop detector data downloader for downloading the public detector data of Madrid.
 - *18.05.2022*: preprocessing codes for loop detector data (from Kyoto and Budapest)
-- *03.05.2022*: GPT data processing and visualization codes.
+- *03.05.2022*: uploading GPT data processing and visualization codes.